 So if all‐caps formatting does not in fact improve “the meaningfulness of assent,” as the authors write, “then courts have been erroneously enforcing onerous terms,” and have been “depriving consumers of recourse based on faulty assumptions.”

 For this study, the authors collected standard contracts from 500 companies in the United States, such as Google, Facebook, Uber, and Amazon.
-They found that 77% of these contracts have at least one clause in all-caps, suggesting the practice is still very much alive.
+They found that 77% of these contracts have at least one clause in all capital letters, suggesting the practice is still very much alive.

 They also tested whether all-caps formatting actually helps people to comprehend or recall such contractual clauses.
 Using Amazon’s Mechanical Turk, they recruited a sample of 570 participants in the United States.
 About 45% of them were female, and their average age was 38.